D080 · QHC1 · WGU

 Q22 Q23

-CAFTA (Central America Free Trade Agreement) = U.S. + Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Dominican Republic.
-Costa Rica + U.S. telecom investment = CAFTA.
-The Free Trade Area of the Americas (FTAA) was proposed but never ratified.
-Canada-Costa Rica bilateral FTA exists but is narrower.
-IMF = financial institution, not a trade agreement.
+CAFTA — the Central America Free Trade Agreement — covers the United States plus Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, and the Dominican Republic.
+Any question involving Costa Rica and US investment is pointing to CAFTA.
+The Free Trade Area of the Americas was proposed but never ratified, so it's a trap answer.
+The IMF is a financial institution, not a trade bloc, so it never belongs in answers about regional trade agreements.

 USMCA US + Mexico + Canada